-(Note: Black bears, which are relatively numerous in the North Cascades ecosystem, are relatives of grizzly bears.
-Black bear are generally smaller than grizzlies.
+(Note: Black bears, which are relatively numerous in the North Cascades Ecosystem, are relatives of grizzly bears.
+Black bears are generally smaller than grizzlies.
 They are to be respected and avoided just like the grizzly.)